 #2 – Find Great Locations and Suggest Them

 Very often, these locations are drone-friendly.
-But, what’s more important, there, you can have a breathtaking background and give a cinematic look to your video.
+In addition, you will have a breathtaking background and give a cinematic feel to your video.
 Also, when the couple is alone in nature, they tend to get more relaxed.
 This gives you a chance to capture beautiful, honest, spontaneous, romantic moments.

-Also, having your wedding video editing outsourced to a team of professionals editors might be a smart choice.
+Having your wedding video editing outsourced to a team of professionals editors might be a smart choice.
 This way, you have the option of instantly uploading the footage on a cloud, and have the video ready, before the wedding actually ends.
 This is a professional service that will make your business highly recognizable on the market and a quite important marketing tip you should seriously consider.
 If you want to get more familiar with successful wedding video business marketing techniques, read this article.

 #4 – Experiment With Angles and Background

-For example, for a cool segment, ask the wedding couple to lay down on the ground.
+For a cool segment, ask the couple to lay down on the ground.
 Once you have the drone over them, camera facing down, and the couple is in the center of the frame, start ascending while rotating the drone around its yaw axis (also, get familiar with the drone terminology).

 Drones are not meant for details in the video.
 They are there to capture the essence and the scale of the ceremony and the location.
 So, leave the details and close-up to the ground camera, and focus on the bigger picture.
 Also, make sure your shots are crystal clear.
 For this, fly your drone as slowly as possible and avoid sharp turns and sudden moves.
 And, to have your props out of the frame (which is much harder than it actually sounds and you will soon find out that on your own), shoot the video flying backward.
 Trust us, you will be very grateful for this last tip.

 Get a free quote within 24 hours!